 In the past, people had to rely on some of the earliest dentures and bridges to replace missing teeth or remedy the appearance of a lost tooth.
 These technologies were used in place of real teeth for chewing and talking—but they could not prevent bone loss or other issues.
 Dr. Patterson offers a range of alternatives to dentures, bridges, and bone loss.
 Dr. Patterson has been providing dental implants in the Denver metro area since 2003 and knows what will work best for you!

-Facial symmetry – Bone loss occurs when a patient loses a tooth, because nothing remains anchored into the jawbone.
+Facial symmetry – Bone loss occurs when a patient loses a tooth because nothing remains anchored into the jawbone.
 This is why implants help to preserve bone mass.
 When one side of the jaw is without a tooth, partial bone loss can affect facial symmetry.
 It can also affect the patient’s bite, which, in turn, impacts dental hygiene and may cause symptoms such as headaches.
 Improved speech.
 It is difficult to speak with missing teeth.
 Implants help patients to speak as they once did.

 Because dental implants must be placed within the bone, the first step is referred to as a tooth root implant.
 During this procedure, a small titanium post is placed within the bone socket where the missing tooth once was.
-The bone then needs to heal around the post so that it is effectively anchored into the jawbone.
+The bone then needs to heal around the post so that it is adequately anchored into the jawbone.
 This process can take anywhere from 6 and 12 weeks, depending upon the individual.
 When this post is firmly in place, a connector post, referred to as an abutment, is attached.
 An impression will then be taken of your teeth.
-This impression lays out the arrangement of your teeth, and also helps the dentist to create a substitute tooth, known as a crown or a cap.
+This impression lays out the arrangement of your teeth and also helps the dentist to create a substitute tooth, known as a crown or a cap.
 Once this tooth has been made, it is secured to the connector post.
-Dental implants can be treated like ordinary teeth, because they take the place of ordinary teeth.
-A dental implant represents a permanent solution that needs to be brushed and flossed, just like an ordinary tooth.
-Routines involving mouthwash and other methods of oral hygiene should be followed in order to maintain optimal oral health.
+Dental implants can be treated like ordinary teeth because they take the place of regular teeth.
+A dental implant represents a permanent solution that needs to be brushed and flossed, just like a regular tooth.
+Routines involving mouthwash and other methods of oral hygiene should be followed to maintain optimal oral health.

 The longer you wait, the more bone loss you are likely to incur.
 Schedule your appointment today with Dr. Patterson, and secure your option of receiving a dental implant before it’s too late!
 Please call our office to set up an appointment: (303) 722-9504.